brikis98/yevgeniy-brikman-homepage/_posts/2022-06-26-competing-against-luck.md

 Here's the core idea behind JTBD theory:

-"When we buy a product, we essentially "hire" something to get a job done.
+> When we buy a product, we essentially "hire" something to get a job done.
 If it does the job well, when we are confronted with the same job, we hire that same product again.
-And if the product does a crummy job, we "fire" it and look around for something else we might hire to solve the problem."
+And if the product does a crummy job, we "fire" it and look around for something else we might hire to solve the problem.

 The idea is to identify the very specific job the customer is hiring you to do, and to organize your product, marketing, sales, and all internal processes around delivering on that job.